Pregnancy and Dehydration: What Expecting Mothers Should Know About Proper Hydration

 Chronic and severe dehydration, on the other hand, is a more serious condition that should be avoided.
 Studies suggest maternal dehydration is to blame for everything from constipation and headaches, to more serious problems like preterm pregnancy, lower amniotic fluid levels and delivery complications.

 Yet, dehydration doesn’t need to be a cause for alarm.
-In fact, it can be quickly reversed if symptoms arise or avoided altogether.
+In fact, it can be quickly reversed avoided altogether.

 Why Is There An Increased Risk for Dehydration During Pregnancy?